Finding my feet as a freelance creative

 It took me a long time to figure out how to approach life as a freelance creative.
-It’s because I thought my freelance work would look and feel like my previous nine to five work.
-And if I wasn’t at my desk during the traditional ‘office hours’ I wasn’t doing a ‘proper’ job!
+This is because I thought my freelance work would look and feel like my previous nine to five work, and if I wasn’t at my desk during the traditional ‘office hours’ I wasn’t doing a ‘proper’ job!

 I left my job in August 2015.
-At the time, I was an Alumni Relations Manager at the University of Oxford.
-A post I had held for seven years.
+At the time, I was an Alumni Relations Manager at the University of Oxford, a post I had held for seven years.
 When I started working freelance, I couldn’t wait to get stuck in and for the first six months, I worked every day including weekends.
-Fun to begin with but not sustainable long term and as a result, my work-life balance disappeared.
+Fun to begin with but not sustainable and as a result, my work-life balance disappeared.

 To get things back on track, I decided to implement a routine, after all, I’d thrived for 20 years on stability and I was sure it was all I needed.
 I got up early, went for a walk or workout and made sure I was at my desk at 9am each day.

 This structure worked when it came to completing the administrative tasks – accounts, emails, planning etc. But when I had to style photographs, write or do anything creative, it took me a long time to find my creative flow.
 I was getting my work done but it felt like something was missing – pretty ironic after spending my entire career yearning for a more creative job!

 I began to wonder if there was a secret formula to a creative freelance life.
 I referred to my time as a fine art student and I chatted with my creative friends about what worked for them.
 Each had different strategies ranging from not doing anything creative at the beginning of the week, to simply pushing through the warming up phase.